Accessing Contour Exports

 In order to export your dataset, please be sure that:

--You map has elevation functionality
+-Your map has elevation functionality

 All good?
 Awesome!
 To receive your dataset follow these steps:

-In your map, select
+In your map, select 'Elevation layer' and click `Export'.

-Select the appropriate spacing between the contours i.e. 'Contour Interval.
+Select the appropriate spacing between the contours i.e. 'Contour Interval'.

 Choosing a higher interval will generate fewer incremental lines.
 So 5-foot increments will generate fewer contours than 1-foot increments.
 Consider the level of detail you would like to visualize.
 If you need more variation represented, choose a smaller interval.